Unveiling the Magic of Roe Sushi: A Tasty Starter's Guide 🍣

 Comparison of Different Types of Roe Used in Sushi

-Having introduced the various roe often found in sushi, it's time to get to know their unique traits.
-The table below does a comparative study of the color, size, texture, and flavor of each roe type.
+Now that we've introduced the various types of roe commonly used in sushi, let's delve deeper into their unique characteristics.
+The table below compares the color, size, texture, and flavor profiles of each type of roe.

 Type of RoeColorSizeTextureFlavor Profile